jhumelsine/jhumelsine.github.io/_posts/2024-04-05-interpreter-design-pattern-design.md

 I may be jumping the gun on this refactoring.
 We generally want at least three repetitions before refactoring like this, but [The Rule of Three](https://en.wikipedia.org/wiki/Rule_of_three_(computer_programming)) is more of a guideline than a rule that must be obeyed.
 I anticipate that most of the implementation will reside in the abstract base classes with minimum implementation in the concrete classes.
 I also anticipate the concrete class implementations for each of these abstract classes will be based upon the [Template Method Design Pattern](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html).

-I’m also adding this refactoring to show refactoring can add design elements that are not in the grammar. `MultiOperandsOp` and `BinaryOp` are not in the grammar, but they are design elements derived from the grammar.
+I’m also adding this refactoring to show that refactoring can add design elements that are not in the grammar. `MultiOperandsOp` and `BinaryOp` are not in the grammar, but they are design elements derived from the grammar.

 Likewise, several grammar elements, such as `Integer`, `Fraction`, `MixedFraction`, and `ExpressionList` have been removed from the design since I think they can be more easily implemented within other classes rather than as their own standalone class.
 For example, `ExpressionList` is a List of some form.
 There’s no compelling reason for it to be its own class, when it can be a List of Expressions attribute declared within `MultiOperandOp`.